ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[D26]**
 The zero-knowledge proof of correctness of a workstep output SHOULD be succinct.

-*A zero-knowledge proof is said to succinct is the proof is smaller than the size of the circuit, the poly-logarithm to be precise, used to generate the proof.*
+*A zero-knowledge proof is said to be succinct if the proof is smaller than the size of the circuit, the poly-logarithm to be precise, used to generate the proof.*

 [[D26]](#d26) Testability: